The reason I decided to write this article is that I was on Pinterest and I noticed that one of the ads I saw said one dollar for their opportunity.

 Put A Price Tag On Ads You Come Across

-Then they put a price tag on their product or service without ever explaining to you what you will get for that price even if it is more than one dollar.
+Then they put a price tag on their product or service without ever explaining to you what you will get for that price even if it costs more than one dollar.

 I’m going to use a review I did as an example called Money Sucking Website.
 It starts off with an advertorial explaining how a guy name Chris J. Peters made money from a website.